• Skip to primary navigation

 Has anyone else become totally obsessed with fruit and mint?
 No?
 Okay, so here I go again getting weird with food, but I swear by this combo.
 I’ve done it with watermelon in a fruit salad and in skewers before and figured with raspberry season upon us, its about time to dig up this recipe and refresh it for you all.

 I originally made this recipe over four years ago.
 Four?
 Holy hell!
 How does FOUR years of blogging fly by so quickly?!
 Reviving these old recipes is making me feel internet-old over here.
-I’m not an amazing photographer by any means but every time I redo pictures, its rewarding to see how much I’ve grown.
+I’m not an amazing photographer by any means, but every time I redo pictures, its rewarding to see how much I’ve grown.
 Here’s a snapshot from the original post in case you don’t believe me. 😉

 We have had such hot weather lately in Portland that chilled berries have been the perfect go-to treat to cap off summer BBQs.
-This raspberries with lemon zest and mint recipe was created on one of those, “I don’t feel like putting in any effort or going on a store run, but I’m in need of sugar” moments.
-I know this is a very specific problem to have, but I’m afraid its such a common occurrence for me that I don’t even bat an eye when it pops up.
+This fruit dessert was created on one of those, “I don’t feel like putting in any effort or going on a store run, but I’m in need of something sweet” moments.

 It normally results in scouring the fridge and cupboards for random odds and ends that can be thrown together to create something delicious.
 This time it was lemon, mint, and plump, juicy raspberries.
 The plump and juicy part is critical for this recipe because that makes them sweet enough that you can get away with barely using any sugar.
 If your berries are tart, you’ll need to add more sugar.